 Leah Gipson, USA

-Leah Gipson is an Assistant Professor in the Art Therapy and Counseling Department at the School of the Art Institute of Chicago (SAIC).
-She is a licensed clinical professional counselor, a registered and board-certified art therapist, with a Master of Arts in Art Therapy and a Master of Theological Studies.
+Leah Gipson is an Assistant Professor in the Art Therapy and Counselling Department at the School of the Art Institute of Chicago (SAIC).
+She is a licensed clinical professional counsellor, a registered and board-certified art therapist, with a Master of Arts in Art Therapy and a Master of Theological Studies.
 Her current research interests include womanism/black feminism, and the use of cultural curation to explore the politics of individual and social change.
 Gipson is a board member for A Long Walk Home, Inc., an organization that uses the arts to empower young people and end violence against women and girls, and an organizer of the Critical Pedagogy in the Arts Therapies Think Tank.
-Her projects have included: DIVISIVE, a radio show that explores the intersections and interactivity between politics and cultural work, The Rectory, a participatory arts incubator space in the Austin neighborhood of Chicago; and Care Sessions, an arts and well-being program that partners with Chicago community organizers through the Office of Engagement at SAIC Homan Square.
+Her projects have included: DIVISIVE, a radio show that explores the intersections and interactivity between politics and cultural work, The Rectory, a participatory arts incubator space in the Austin neighbourhood of Chicago; and Care Sessions, an arts and well-being program that partners with Chicago community organizers through the Office of Engagement at SAIC Homan Square.